-These chewy, buttery and salty homemade hot pretzels with smoked gouda beer cheese dip will be your best Super Bowl Appetizer.
+These chewy, buttery and salty Homemade Soft Pretzels with Smoked Gouda Beer Cheese Dip will be your best appetizer recipe.
 Hands.
 Down.

 for smoked gouda beer cheese dip

-- In a small bowl combine warm water and yeast and dissolve for 1-2 minutes.
-In a bowl fitted with a stand mixer and a dough hook (you can mix by hand if needed) add in flour, salt, melted butter, sugar and yeast mixture.
-Turn mixer on and knead for about five minutes or until the dough is smooth.
+- In a small bowl, combine warm water and yeast and dissolve for 1-2 minutes.
+In a bowl fitted with a stand mixer and a dough hook (you can mix by hand if needed), add in flour, salt, melted butter, sugar and yeast mixture.
+Turn mixer on to medium-high speed and knead for about five minutes, or until the dough is smooth.
 Place dough into a clean, dry bowl and cover with a kitchen towel or plastic wrap.
-Place dough in to a dry place for 30-60 minutes or until the dough has doubled in size.
+Place dough in a dry place for 30-60 minutes, or until doubled in size.

 - While pretzels are baking, prepare cheese sauce.
-In a small cast iron skillet heat on medium and add 1/2 stick of butter.
-When butter has melted whisk in flour.
+In a small cast iron skillet on medium heat, add butter.
+When butter has melted, whisk in flour.
 Cook flour mixture for 2-3 minutes, whisking consistently until browned and creamy.
-Add in beer, whisking consistently for 5-6 minutes or until mixture has thickened and slightly bubbling.
-Add in cheese in three increments, whisking after each addition has melted.
+Add in beer, whisking consistently for 5-6 minutes, or until mixture has thickened and bubbles slightly.
+Add two cheeses in three increments, whisking after each addition, until melted.
 Finish cheese sauce by adding in fresh minced garlic and cayenne pepper.